Kyberturvallisuuden-kurssi/Exercises/Week2/README.md

-Introduction to Practical Cyber Security Testing - Week 2
+Introduction to Practical Cyber Security Testing - Week 2: Email and messenger security
 ====

 ## About the lab

+Topic: Social engineering, scamming, cyber crime, DKIM/SPF/DMARC, Spamhaus, best practices, signatures & encryption

 TODO: add descriptory text about the lab and this week's topic